HL7/davinci-dtr/input/pagecontent/specification.md

-This section of the implementation guide defines the guidelines of app behavior and information on how to implement the technologies required to build a conformant app.
+This section of the IG defines the guidelines of the DTR process behavior and information on how to implement the technologies required to build a conformant app.
+Below are the conformance statements.

 * [Profiles](specification__profiles.html)